erikssource/jdbidemo/article/springbootandjdbi.md

 ### Configuring Jdbi

 We have the DAOs written so now we need to hook them into Spring.
-To do this we need to write a Spring configuration file which we'll do with annotated java code.
+To do this we need to write a Spring configuration file which we'll do with annotated Java code.

 In our config package, we'll create a JdbiConfiguration.java file.